You've Got to be Efficient: Ambiguity, Misspecification and Variational Preferences: Local Asymptotics with Global Misspecification

 \subsection{Application: Maximum likelihood vs Simulated method of moments}

-As noted by \citet{andrews2025purpose}, researchers in applied work often prefer the simulated method of moments --- which involves subjective selection of moment functions --- over maximum likelihood, despite the latter's superior efficiency.
+\citet{andrews2025purpose} note that in applied work involving parametric models, researchers often prefer to use simulated method of moments---which involves subjective selection of moment functions---over maximum likelihood, despite the latter being more efficient.
 This preference is frequently justified by the argument that ``with misspecification concerns, moment estimators are often more reliable\textquotedbl{} (\citealp{bordalo2020overreaction}).

 Our results suggest, however, that this reasoning is incomplete.
 Under our framework, there is no tradeoff between misspecification robustness and efficiency.
 Efficient estimators are misspecification-robust to an arbitrary degree, and inefficient estimators remain suboptimal even in the presence of potential misspecification.
 Misspecification concerns alone therefore cannot justify the use of the simulated method of moments over maximum likelihood.